-There are two main ways of controlling hair loss in women - hair transplants or the use of medication.
+Hair loss treatment for women - There are two main ways of controlling hair loss in women - hair transplants or the use of medication.
 The effectiveness of medication varies from one person to another.
 There is no 100% guarantee that you'll find the perfect solution though most users have reported positive results.
 Common types of hair loss medication include topical treatment (in the form of lotions and creams), injectable/ oral drugs for internal use like nizoral, aldactone or cimetidine as well as hormone replacement therapy.

 You can also opt for hair transplants or scalp-reduction surgery though these two are expensive.
 Moreover, the surgical procedures are painful and may leave scarring which may also requires topical applications to be concealed.
 As you can see, each option is used depending on the type of hair loss affecting you.
 These form of hair loss treatment should not be done without the advice and supervision of a qualified physician.